RobTillaart/map2colour/README.md

 Note: UNO at 16 MHz, ESP32 at 240 MHz

+#### optimization

-One optimization is replacing the float division in map2RGB by a multiplication.
+One performance optimization (trade memory for speed) is replacing the float division in map2RGB by a multiplication.
-This requires 24 bytes RAM and calculation of the dividers for the 6 intervals, which also implies more PROGMEM. (not implemented)
+This requires 24 bytes RAM to hold the 6 factors and calculation of the dividers in begin().
+The latter implies more PROGMEM.
+To be implemented as a derived class?

 ## Future

 - update documentation
-- investigate ESP32
-  - behaviour
+- derived class optimization?
-- seven "fixed" points is that flex enough?

-#### prio

-- optimize mapping
-  - less compares
-  - replace division by multiply (cache 6 floats = 24 bytes RAM)

 #### development ?

 - **void adjustColour(uint8_t index, uint32_t RGB)**    // single colour adjust
 - **uint32_t dumpColourMap()**
 - PROGMEM for default array?